JPatel87/locks-of-lush/README.md

 #### Favicon
 * A simple favicon has been designed for the site consisting of the first letter of the salon name set in a circle using the site specific colour theme.
-* The purpose of the use of the favicon is to make it easier for the user to identify the site if they have multiple tabs open.
+* The purpose of the use of the favicon is to make it easier for the user to identify the site if they have multiple tabs open and therefore helps them remember the site.
 It also gives the site a professional appearance.

 Favicon
 ![Favicon](readme_documents/features/favicon-icon.png)